What is liquidation?

 Where all conditions are satisfied, a capital gain on cancellation may be reduced using small business CGT concession.
 A general discount of 50% on taxable capital gains applies and can be further reduced by 50% in some scenarios.
 Additionally, up to $500,000 of the remaining taxable capital gain can be taken as tax-free retirement benefit (if you are under 55 this must be paid into a superannuation fund).

-Voluntarily liquidation of a company presents many great benefits to shareholders, however care needs to be taken both during and prior to liquidation to ensure that funds can be correctly identified and tax appropriately.
+Voluntarily liquidation of a company presents many great benefits to shareholders, however care needs to be taken both during and prior to liquidation to ensure that funds can be correctly identified and tax appropriately applied.
 Distributions made to shareholders also may be taxed differently depending on the nature of their shares.